wmdbMattes/linkvalidator/REAMDE.md

   not page / user / group TSconfig
 - Some things that were set for "Link Check" will now only be selectable for "Link Report" (if at all) : perms, showhidden
-- The link check is always done the same: entire site
+- The link check is always done the same: entire site.
+Linkcheck is not dependant on permissions of user, the report is.
+  This means it is not necessary to recheck for each person
 - The link check should be done via scheduler : show appropriate hints
 - provide wizards which already suggest sensible defaults (e.g. for scheduler)

-GUI
+GUI: General
 - Module now under Site Management (not in Info module)
 - Icon for Module

+GUI: List of broken links
 - Reduce width of some columns, e.g. merge anchor and url into 1 column, truncate some strings

-List of broken links:
 - Add icons for view page, refresh
+- Edit icon: only show field with broken links

 ## Incoming ideas